gianpizzuti/Question-Answering_NLP/README.md

 1- Preliminary analysis of the dataset

-2- Training model (GPT2, GPT-NEO, TF5)
+2- Training models (GPT2, GPT-NEO, TF5)

 3- Performance evaluation of the models